bekk/bekk-christmas/post/react/strict-mode-–-have-you-been-good-this-year.md

 Since release 16.9, React throws a warning when using any of the lifecycle methods `componentWillMount`, `componentWillReceiveProps` and `componentWillUpdate`.
 You've hopefully converted these methods into safer alternatives by now (if you didn't, you should at least add an "UNSAFE_" prefix).
 StrictMode can help you identify unsafe lifecycle methods in your own code and third-party libraries and also suggests alternative methods.

-### Unexpected side-effects
+### Unexpected side effects

 In Concurrent Mode, React may trigger the `render` method multiple times before actually committing the changes (e.g. changing the DOM).
-Therefore, it is important that this method doesn't contain side-effects which can lead to memory leaks and invalid state.
-StrictMode can't detect those side-effects automatically, but uses another trick – the methods `constructor`, `render`, `setState` and `getDerivedStateFromProps` are all invoked twice.
+Therefore, it is important that this method doesn't contain side effects which can lead to memory leaks and invalid state.
+StrictMode can't detect those side effects automatically, but uses a simple but ingenious trick to make it easier to spot those – the methods `constructor`, `render`, `setState` and `getDerivedStateFromProps` all get double-invoked.
+If this leads to any strange behaviour in your app, you should look for any unexpected side effects.

-Side effects (such as fetching data from a server, changing the DOM, etc.) that may cause trouble can't be detected automatically by StrictMode.

 ## How to use StrictMode?